orchidsoftware/orchid.software/source/en/docs/installation.md

 ## Publishing resources

 By default, static files (css / js) are delivered via app routes.
 It is the best balance between configuration and change tracking, but you can specify web servers for distribution.
-To do this, you need to run a command that creates a symbolic link in the public directory (please only use it if your web server is having problems):
+To do this, you need to run a command that creates a symbolic link in the public directory. **Please only use it if your web server is having problems**:

  ```php